1. What is a Foreign LLC in Arizona?

 Application for Registration (Foreign LLC)

-- Maintaining an office, warehouse, or physical location in Arizona
+- Maintaining an office, warehouse, storefront, or other physical place of business in Arizona

-- Owning or leasing real estate or other significant property in Arizona
+- Owning, leasing, or operating income-producing real estate located in Arizona

-- Arizona Registered Agent with a physical Arizona street address
+- Arizona Statutory Agent with a physical street address in Arizona

 - Principal office address and mailing address